haltersweb/Mac-Tensorflow-ObjectDetection-LabelImg-installation/README.md

 ## Step 1.
 Set up your Python virtual environment

+If you don't have Python 3.8 installed here is a video that tells you [how to install particular Python versions using pyenv]{https://www.youtube.com/watch?v=-5vd5GEpF-w}.

 1. In terminal, __create__ a directory to hold your Python virtual environment(s) and then navigate to it.
 We'll call ours "projects".
 ```
 mkdir projects